Date: 01 July 2023

 We would like to focus the rest of the meeting on collaboration and interaction between all delegates.
 Attendees and encouraged to bring along details of real clinical cases so that we can get everyone talking and sharing their experiences and knowledge.

 The meeting will be accredited for 5 CPD hours.
-Please note that AGM will not take place at the Spring Meeting this year but will be online in April.
+Please note that AGM will not take place at the Meeting this year but will be online in November.